Helsinki-Coder-Man/ArthurLib/README.md

 # ArthurLib

 ArthurLib is a work-in-progress Linear Algebra Library.
-With Matrices,Vectors and some trigonomic frunctions.
+With Matrices,Vectors and some trigonomic functions.
 (A full length manual will be written at a later date)

 Current features:

-- Vector class : Includes two scalar variables, Direction and magnitude.
+- Vector class : Includes two scalar variables, Direction and Magnitude.
   - Ability to add and multiply

 - Matrix class : Has a two dimensional array using standard arrays.